DendrouLab/panpipes-tutorials/docs/ingesting_multimodal_data/ingesting_multimodal_data.md

 Additionaly, plots for all samples and all modalities are additionally plotted and can be found under the `figures/tenx_metrics' directory.

-With the plots in the `figures/tenx_metrics`, you can evaluate the result of the `cellranger multi` results for your samples. for example check the sequencing quality of the samples by evaluating the scatter plots of the number of cells vs the median umis in the log10 scale and also  the squencing saturation per vs Number of reads per sample.
+With the plots in the `figures/tenx_metrics`, you can evaluate the result of the `cellranger multi` results for your samples. for example check the sequencing quality of the samples by evaluating:
+1) the scatter plots of the number of cells vs the median umis in the log10 scale.
+2) the squencing saturation per vs Number of reads per sample.

 <p align="center">
 <img src="https://github.com/DendrouLab/panpipes-tutorials/blob/da_ingest_multimodal/docs/ingesting_multimodal_data/10x_sequencing_saturation_summary.png?raw=true" alt="img1" width="350"/>